juniorsundarCasual/TGT/vault/volume-5.chapter-331.md

 "But I packed those books days in advance!"
 Jean exclaimed.
 "How did she-"

-The question remained unsaid, because the answer was already known.
-Jean wanted to curse out Marie for the game she'd played, but the words escaped as a defeated sigh from her lips.
+The question remained unsaid because the answer was already known.
+Jean wanted to curse out Marie for the game she'd played, but the words escaped a defeated sigh from her lips.

 At the end of the day, what mattered right now was Jean's choice, of which she was faced with two.
 Either she goes down the current path with an unknown ending, or she recruits Kili's help which has a known one.